georglind/konvert/README.md

 We can now write ``RGB(0.1, 0.3, 0.3).to(HSL)`` and get the correct result.

-If we wanted, we could merge this graph into the points conversion graph, or include part of the points graph in the color conversion graph...
+If we wanted, we could merge this graph into the entire konvert.points conversion graph, or include part of the points graph in the color conversion graph...